Bingly1/rogues-repository/README.md

 pass for the zip files is "Bingle"

-every zip file comes with a file that you gotta rename into an exe and a text file with a basic description of what youre gonna get yourself into by opening it
+every zip file comes with a file in the .bingly1 extension that you have to rename to .exe to run it

 do NOT use these files for any harmful purposes. these files are for research and educational purposes.